When and how you can appeal against a maintenance of land notice.

 After you appeal

-The Planning Inspectorate will then consider your appeal.
+Planning and Environment Decisions Wales will then consider your appeal.
 You’ll normally get a decision within 14 weeks of the starting date but it can take longer.

 If anyone behaves unreasonably